 EWG’s Skin Deep Cosmetics Database is the most commonly used resource when it comes to researching the ingredients in your favorite beauty products.
 Since you can’t always trust labels such as “natural” or “organic” alone, it’s important to take the time to do your own research and make sure your products don’t contain any harmful ingredients.
 The lower the EWG score, the better.
 However, don’t take EWG scores as the end all, be all.
 Sarita from the ediblefacial blog wrote about the “glitches in the system” of EWG: EWG Skin Deep Database exposed + the fail-proof way to use it.

 I think that the most important thing to remember that there is no perfect non-toxic beauty routine.
-Some people are purists and some people are willing to use some conventional makeup products once in awhile.
+Some people are “purists” and some people are willing to use some conventional makeup products once in awhile.
 While it’s important to be ingredient-conscious, I think balance is also important.
+After you do your research, work your way toward a more conscious lifestyle at a reasonable pace that makes sense.
+Throwing out all your products at once and starting from scratch can be expensive.
+Not to mention, it would be very wasteful to do so.

 Also, check out: Stark Skincare | Fear-Mongering, Science and Green Beauty – How science is used to exacerbate fear-mongering in Green Beauty, and what we should listen to for advice instead.